-Most Nigerien men work in agriculture, the dominant sector of Niger's economy (see p.1 of Economics and Resources), although some men undertake more specialized careers as blacksmiths, leatherworkers, or woodworkers.
-In addition, some nave secondary jobs as clerics, traders, or musicians.
+Most Nigerien men work in agriculture, the dominant sector of Niger's economy (see Economics and Resources), although some men undertake more specialized careers as blacksmiths, leatherworkers, or woodworkers.
+In addition, some men have secondary jobs as clerics, traders, or musicians.
 Both men and women work in the civil service as administrators, policemen, teachers, doctors, and nurses, among other roles.